Getting started with Flowcharts in PowerPoint

 How to Create a Flowchart in PowerPoint

-You can easily create a flowchart in PowerPoint by following the steps mentioned below.
+You can easily create a flowchart in PowerPoint by simply following along the steps mentioned in this video.
+Check out SlideBazaar’s YouTube channel for more videos like this as well.
+Here you go:

 1 – Prepare your slide.

-First, you need to add grids guides and gridlines to your slide.
+First, you need to add grids, guides, and gridlines to your slide.
 This ensures that each element of the flowchart you create is aligned right.

 To turn on guides and gridlines, go to the View tab, and check the Gridlines and Guides checkboxes.